dhruvkej9/HospitalManagementSystem/README.md

-Certainly!
-Here's the updated guide with the additional step to create a `.env` file and add the database connection parameters:

 ## Hospital Management System

 This project is a Hospital Management System built using Node.js, Express, MySQL, and EJS.
 Follow these steps to set it up: